Gul-e-Rana (TV series): Synopsis

-The series revolves around a girl who struggles for women's rights after being abused by the people of her society, whom have a poor mentality, as after marriage, men don’t respect women and treat them badly.
-Gul-e-Rana (Sajjal Ali) tries her best to transform Adeel's mentality about women and faces many problems.
+The series revolves around a girl who struggles for women's rights after being abused by the people of her society, who have a poor mentality as after marriage, men don’t respect women and treat them badly.
+Gul-e-Rana (Sajal Aly) tries her best to transform Adeel's mentality about women and faces many problems.
 In the end, Adeel has an accident and transforms into a good person.
-It is shown in the drama that Gul-E-Rana leaves Adeel for some time and becomes an ordinary teacher.
-But it is hinted in the end that both of them reconcile after some time.
+It is shown in the drama that Gul-e-Rana leaves Adeel for some time and becomes a teacher.
+But it is hinted in the end that both reconcile after some time.